Derrylin: Transport

 Derrylin is a stop on the Donegal-Enniskillen-Cavan-Dublin Airport-Dublin Bus Éireann Expressway route 30 and 30X which run alternatively.
 There is a coach in each direction every ninety minutes during the day as well as an overnight journey making 13 in all.
 Recent changes to the route mean that only the 30 bus stops in the village so in effect there is a 3-hour gap in stops.
 Services operate daily including Sundays.
 Ulsterbus route 58 from Enniskillen to Belturbet via Kinawley also serves Derrylin several times a day Mondays to Saturdays.

 Economy

-Derrylin is home to one of one of Fermanagh's largest industrial facilities, namely the Mannok cement plant, which manufactures a wide range of building products such as cement, pre-stressed concrete units, rooftiles, ready mix concrete and tarmac.
+Derrylin is home to one of Fermanagh's largest industrial facilities, namely the Mannok cement plant, which manufactures a wide range of building products such as cement, pre-stressed concrete units, rooftiles, ready mix concrete and tarmac.
 It also manufactures insulation products and is involved in packaging and manufacture of plastic containers.
 Products are exported world wide and it is not unusual for a Derrylin exile on a building site in London or New York to handle a bag of cement or an insulation panel made by a relative from their native village.